7angel4/3-person-betting-game/README.md

 <h2>Main files</h2>

-`LoserAnalysis.ipynb`: The main notebook which includes
+`loser_analysis.ipynb`: The main notebook which includes
 * the `LoserAnalysis` class: represents the first step analysis of the hitting probability from the provided initial state to a state where loser = Player 1.
 * the `exportStateProbs` function: generates the hitting probabilities from all initial states within a certain range, and exports the information to a CSV file with columns (Initial state, P(Loser = Player 1)).